yonbergman/blog/_posts/2015-07-10-swift-and-uiviewcontrollers.markdown

 ---

 I've come across a very neat trick for working with UIViewControllers, storyboards (or XIBs) and Swift.
-It's a nice and easy way to remove all the setup gunk from your `viewDidLoad` methods in your ViewController's and move them to where they belong.
+It's a nice and easy way to remove all the setup gunk from your `viewDidLoad` methods in your ViewControllers and move them to where they belong.

 <!--more-->